zephyrproject-rtos/trusted-firmware-m/docs/design_documents/tfm_psa_inter_process_communication.rst

 - More SVC calls need to be added into list since PSA API are implemented as SVC calls in TF-M.
 - New PendSV handler for thread scheduling.
-- arch-related context stacking and switching.
+- Arch-related context stacking and switching.

 Memory pool
 ===========